All performances and interactive programs are designed to promote friendship, understanding, and compassion.

 We use dance to make the world a better place.

-Carmen graduated from Mount Allison University in Sackville, NB and from London Contemporary Dance School.
-She completed her Yoga Teacher Training with master teachers, David and Satya Garrigues in Seattle.
+She completed her Yoga Teacher Training with master teachers, David and Satya Garrigues in Seattle, WA.

 Under Carmen's leadership, SQx performance programs were delivered to 120 000 people across Western Canada in 2016.
 Her work has also been presented in Spain, Norway, Italy, Greece, Portugal, Belgium, Poland, Iceland, and Morocco.